Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Microlocal perverse sheaves and the Fukaya category

-The theorem of \cite{GPS3} described above reduces the computation of Fukaya categories to microlocal sheaf computations, which can be difficult in general.
-However, in the case at hand, we have a further simplification which will make the computation easy.
-Recall that we are interested in the case where $M$ is a hyperk\"ahler manifold with a Lagrangian skeleton which is not only Lagrangian but actually holomorphic Lagrangian, \emph{i.e.}, holomorphic in one complex structure and Lagrangian in the other two K\"ahler structures.
+Our two remaining difficulties are, first, to compute the individual categories involved in this limit, and second, to keep track of the restriction maps among them, which may depend sensitively on how the polarization $\sigma$ varies as we move over the skeleton.
+Each of these difficulties will be addressed in Section \ref{subsec:perv-calc}; in the remainder of this subsection, we establish the auxiliary results we will need there.
+In each case, the crucial fact will be that our Lagrangian skeleton $\LL$ is actually holomorphic Lagrangian, and the polarization $\sigma$ is actually a holomorphic polarization.

-In this case, we can hope to find a Liouville-sectorial cover as in Corollary~\ref{cor:secdec} with the property that the manifolds $X_i$ are complex algebraic varieties, and the Lagrangians $\Lambda_i$ are unions of conormals to complex subvarieties in $X_i.$ The category $\Sh_{\Lambda}(X)$ then has a t-structure whose heart $\Sh_{\Lambda}(X)^{\heartsuit}$ is the abelian category $\Perv_\Lambda(X)$ of perverse sheaves on $X$ with microsupport along $\Lambda.$ (From the Fukaya-categorical perspective, this is a Fukaya category of holomorphic Lagrangian branes in $T^*X$ \cite{jin2015}.)
-In good situations, this category remembers all the information of the category $\Sh_\Lambda(X)$.
+In fact, the Lagrangian skeleton $\LL$ is covered by local pieces $\LL_i$ which are conormals to unions of complex subvarieties in complex manifolds $X_i$.
+Recall that in this case, the sheaf category $\Sh_{\LL_i}(X_i)$ has a t-structure whose heart $\Sh_{\LL_i}(X_i)^{\heartsuit}$ is the abelian category $\Perv_{\LL_i}(X_i)$ of perverse sheaves on $X_i$ with microsupport along $\LL_i.$ (Under the equivalence of $\Sh_{\Lambda}(X)$ with the Nadler-Zaslow infinitesimal Fukaya category \cite{NZ} of $T^*X,$ the abelian category $\Perv_{\LL_i}(X_i)$ is known by \cite{jin2015} to contain all the holomorphic Lagrangian branes in $T^*X_i$; analogous results for the usual Fukaya category under the Ganatra-Pardon-Shende equivalence can be found in \cite{cote2022perverse}.)
+In good situations, this category remembers all the information of the category $\Sh_{\LL_i}(X_i)$, in the sense that $\Sh_{\LL_i}(X_i)$ may be recovered as the dg derived category of its heart.

-The perverse t-structure is easy to describe from a microlocal point of view.
-The following characterization of perverse sheaves is known to experts but is rarely emphasized in the literature (see for instance \cite[Proposition 2.9]{jin2015} for a proof): \begin{proposition} Let $X,\Lambda$ as above.
-An object $\cF$ in $\Sh_\Lambda(X)$ is contained in the perverse heart of this category if and only if the microstalk $\cF_{(x,\xi)}$ at every smooth point of $\Lambda$ is cohomologically concentrated in degree 0. \end{proposition}
+Like the category of constructible sheaves, the category of perverse sheaves microlocalizes to a sheaf of categories (in this case a sheaf of {\em abelian} categories) $\muPerv,$ as constructed in \cite{Waschkies}.
+The perverse t-structure is easy to describe from a microlocal point of view. \begin{proposition}[{\cite[Theorem 10.3.12]{KS94}}] Let $X_i,\LL_i$ as above.
+An object $\cF$ in $\Sh_{\LL_i}(X_i)$ is contained in the perverse heart of this category if and only if the microstalk $\cF_{(x,\xi)}$ at every smooth point of $\LL_i$ is cohomologically concentrated in degree 0. \end{proposition}

-This description admits an evident extension to the ``global microlocal sheaf category'' along a Lagrangian skeleton.

-\begin{remark} Note that since we imposed no finiteness conditions on $\Sh_{\Lambda}(X)$, our ``perverse sheaves,'' defined as objects in the heart of the t-structure above, are also possibly of infinite rank. \end{remark}